System Management: Policies

 The GOAA also recognizes that Health & Safety is a joint responsibility between The Church and all that participate within its premises’ and activities.
 The GOA emphases that there is no task or activity that is important or urgent enough to unacceptably threaten the Health & Safety of ANY person.

-The Greek Orthodox Archdioceses of Australia – the “Church” - is committed to the safety and welfare of all children and young people that participate in any Church activity or programme.
-The Church strives to develop and implement policies and procedures that uphold the sacredness of the human person and the dignity, integrity and self-worth of every child and young person as per the Orthodox faith.
-In this context, the Church will employ prevention strategies and fulfil its moral and legal obligations by:
+The Greek Orthodox Archdioceses of Australia – the “Church” - is committed to the safety and welfare of all vulnerable persons (that includes children and young people) that participate in any Church activity or programme.
+The Church strives to develop and implement policies and procedures that uphold the sacredness of the human person and the dignity, integrity and self-worth of every vulnerable person as per the Orthodox faith.
+In this context, the Church will employ prevention strategies and fulfill its moral and legal obligations by:

-* Developing, implementing and periodically reviewing child protection management processes that include but are not limited to Policies, Procedures, and Training Programmes etc.
+* Developing, implementing and periodically reviewing vulnerable person protection management processes that include but are not limited to Policies, Procedures, and Training Programmes etc.